Common Cause v. Trump

 On July 23, 2020, Common Cause sued the President in the U.S. District Court for the District of Columbia.
 We and our co-plaintiffs are challenging this transparent effort to deprive cities and communities with large immigrant populations of equal representation in Congress and to threaten their ability to access federal resources that rely on census data.
 Read the complaint here.

 The plain language of the law makes it clear that the President’s order is illegal.
 The 14th Amendment requires that the “whole number of persons in each state” be used to determine the allocation of seats in the House of Representatives, and federal law requires that the Secretary of Commerce send to the President the “tabulation of total population by states” and for the President to then send to Congress a statement showing the “whole number of persons” in each state.

-In addition to Common Cause, municipal plaintiffs include the cities of Atlanta (GA), Dayton (OH), El Paso (TX), Paterson (NJ), Portland (OR), South Pasadena (CA), and El Monte Union High School District (CA).
-Organizational plaintiffs include the Center for Civic Policy (NM), MASA (NY), New Jersey Citizen Action, New Mexico Asian Family Center, NM Comunidades en Acción y de Fé, and Partnership for the Advancement of New Americans (CA).
+In addition to Common Cause, government plaintiffs include the cities of Atlanta (GA), Clarkston (GA), Dayton (OH), El Paso (TX), Paterson (NJ), Portland (OR), South Pasadena (CA), and El Monte Union High School District (CA).
+Organizational plaintiffs include the Partnership for the Advancement of New Americans, the Center for Civic Policy, Masa, New Jersey Citizen Action, New Mexico Asian Family Center, and New Mexico Comunidades en Acción y de Fé.
 There are also 24 individual plaintiffs from California, Florida, New Jersey, and Texas who would face diminished representational rights and suffer vote dilution if the President’s Executive Order stands.

 Plaintiffs are seeking an injunction to block this unconstitutional order, and to require the President to include all people within a state, regardless of immigration status, for the purpose of congressional apportionment.